Where To See Fall Colors In Washington State

 Whether you view the colors by boat or along the Cape Horn Loop Trail, the Columbia River Gorge offers a grand experience.
 The loop is about seven miles round trip, but can be managed however you’d like.

 Located near Lyle, the Klickitat Trail runs about 30 miles along a converted rail line, primarily following the Klickitat River.
 Along with maple trees, the trail is dry and dusty compared to others.
-But, the scenery is stunning.
+However, the scenery is stunning.

 Tacoma